 I’ve had dark, brown hair with natural auburn highlights my whole life, and generally speaking I’ve really liked it.
 It feels like me.

 At first, I would dye my hair every two months or so.
 And then it got to be every month and half.
 Then a few years passed, and it was every month.
-And then more years passed, and it became more and more frequent.
+And then more years passed.
+It became more and more frequent.
 Then I felt like I was dyeing my hair constantly.